farrajota/automl_toolbox/README.md

-# ADA: AutoML toolbox
+# ADAT: AutoML toolbox

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)

-ADA (Automatic Data Assistant) is a framework for building automatic Data Science solutions.
+ADAT (Automatic Data Assistant Toolbox) is a framework for building automatic Data Science solutions.
 Use it as your personal Data Science assistant / wizard for creating ETL processes and/or a fully automated machine learning pipelines with ease.

 ## Warning

-Work in progress...
+This code base is in heavy development for now.
+Once it reaches `v0.1.0` you may then try it, but for now you are at your own risk.

 ## TODO

 Funcionalities to be added to the toolbox:

-- basic data profiler
+- [ ] basic data profiler
-- imputation of missing values
+- [ ] automatic cleaning of missing values
-- analysis of outliers
+- [ ] automatic analysis and cleaning of outliers
-- feature transformations / normalization
+- [ ] automatic feature transformations / normalization
-- feature engineering
+- [ ] automatic feature engineering
-- feature selection
+- [ ] automatic feature selection
-- model selection
+- [ ] automatic model selection
-- model optimization
+- [ ] automatic model optimization (hyper-parameter optimization)
-- ensembling of models
+- [ ] automatic ensembling of models
-- distributed computing (Dask)
+- [ ] distributed computing (integrate Dask)

 ## License